Former Muslim Woman Leads Others to Christ

 It was 1990 in West Africa, and Bintou Traore’s youngest sister, Maimouna, was out of her mind.
 Years before, her brother, Karim, suffered something similar.
 Bintou’s parents sought help from witch doctors and Muslim holy men, but her brother only became worse.
 In a fit of anxiety, he disappeared and was never found.

 Desperate for help, Bintou recalled the stories of Jesus’ healings that her older Christian sister, Natou, had told her.
 Bintou had no desire to leave her Muslim roots, but maybe Natou could help.
-When Bintou contacted Natou, she insisted Bintou bring Maimouna to her home right away.
+When Bintou contacted Natou, she insisted that Bintou bring Maimouna to her home right away.
 It was a 250-mile bus ride.

 “Maimouna insulted other passengers and spit on them,” Bintou said.
 “I tried to calm her down by giving her a Bible a co-worker had given me, but she threw it out the window.
 I began to pray to a God I did not know.
 Upon arriving at Natou’s home, she immediately took us to her pastor.
 Maimouna was like a wild beast.
 With unnatural strength, she tried to escape; she laughed demonically as we tried to engage her in conversation.
 Her eyes pierced through us with hate.

 “Maimouna and I were housed at the church, and the pastor organized times of fasting and prayer with his congregation.
 My sister improved.
 I saw the power of God at work when Maimouna was delivered from 10 evil spirits.
 The demons no longer controlled her life.
-This miraculous change convinced me to accepted Christ as my Lord and Savior.
+This miraculous change convinced me to accept Christ as my Lord and Savior.
 Baptism came immediately.
 Four months later, a peaceful Maimouna did the same.”

-Before Bintou’s conversion she was married to an important Muslim businessman in the Ivory Coast and had two healthy children.
+Before Bintou’s conversion, she was married to an important Muslim businessman in the Ivory Coast and had two healthy children.
 She was a professional seamstress and operated a notable sewing school that supplied specialized clothing to buyers.
 She returned home excited and feeling more alive than ever before.
 However, she faced intense resistance as she practiced her new faith.
 Family members brought Muslim hermits, believed to have supernatural powers, to pray for her.
 A respected mentor offered her wealth and new business partners if she would recant her belief in Jesus.
 Friends told her she was cursed for leaving Islam.
 Her husband began to beat her, threw away her personal belongings, and told her to return to Islam or leave.
 The thriving sewing school fell apart and she had to shut it down.
 Then her beloved father died.

 She had young children and no income, but she knew she had to make a choice.
 The Lord led her to Deuteronomy 13:4: “It is the Lord your God you must follow, and him you must revere.
 Keep his commands and obey him; serve him and hold fast to him.”
 God had removed all her crutches, and in total surrender, she cried out to him, “Lord, here I am, have your way with my life!”
 She and her children moved out of their home in 1993, and God supplied all their needs.